btengels/optimaldistricts/README.md

   *  Plots kernel density plots of district-level statistics
   *  Saves a list of dataframes used in making the maps...to be used in ongoing projects (ranking states by a gerrymandering index, looking at the number of competitive seats, etc.)

+ ## Work in progress
+ We have a long list of additional features to add and questions to answer using our algorithm.
+Check back for updates.

 Authors:
 + Benjamin Tengelsen
 + Ryan Murray